 It’s a simple question, with a fantastical, almost childlike premise.
 Now, a remarkable startup, Planet Labs, is working to answer it.

 The brainchild of three visionary ex-NASA scientists and technologists (Will Marshall, Robbie Schingler, and Chris Boshuizen), PlanetLabs is launching the largest constellation of Earth-observing satellites in history.
 It has just deployed its first ‘flock’ of 28 such devices, each the size of a shoebox, from the International Space Station.
-Together, these microsatellites will deliver a composite picture of most of planet Earth, at a 3-to-5-meter/pixel resolution, every day.
-With the vagaries of weather, a complete picture of the planet, sans-clouds, will emerge every week or two.
+Together, these microsatellites will deliver a composite picture of most of planet Earth, at a 3-to-5-meter/pixel resolution.
+With the vagaries of weather, a complete picture of the planet, sans-clouds, will emerge every few weeks.
 (The average image in Google Earth, by comparison, is 36 months old.)

 The first ‘flock’ of Planet Labs satellites being released into orbit at the ISS.